kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Common Forecasting Metrics

-Mean absolute error.
+Mean absolute error
-Mean absolute percentage error.
+Mean absolute percentage error
 Scale matters

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.